stecman/symfony-console-completion/README.md

 **Option completion**

-Option handlers work the same way as argument handlers, except you use `Completion::TYPE_OPTION` for the type.
+Option handlers work the same way as argument handlers, except you use `Completion::TYPE_OPTION` for the type..

-**Note this functionality is not yet complete:** long-form options (eg `--hello="world"`) do not support completion yet.
-Option completion is only supported for shortcuts (eg. `-h [tab]`).

     Completion::makeGlobalHandler(
         'weather', Completion::TYPE_OPTION,
         array('raining', 'sunny', 'everything is on fire!')
     )

-Option completion is only supported for shortcuts currently:
+Option completion is only supported for non-quoted values currently:

     myapp walk -w [tab]
+    myapp walk --weather [tab]

 ## Notes